MicrosoftDocs/Backup-Confidential-VMs-with-CMK/articles/about-backup-confidential-vm-with-customer-managed-key.md

 - Item-level restore, Cross Subscription Restore, Cross region restore are currently not supported.
 - Key rotation of CMK used for CVM isn't supported.

-## Recommendation
+## Private preview terms

 We recommended you not to try this private preview feature for production workloads.
+You can review other preview terms and / or sign up using [this form](https://aka.ms/azurebackupforcvmwithcmkpreview).

 ## Next steps